 Graham Price, Ph.D.

-IAS 196: History, Myth, and Memory in Irish Literature and Culture
+IAS 196: History, Memory, and Imagination in Irish Literature and Culture

 Jeroen Dewulf, Ph.D.

 UGIS W158: Global Citizenship

 Dr. Jeroen Dewulf is an Associate Professor in the Department of German at the University of California, Berkeley where he teaches courses in German Studies and Dutch Studies.
 He is also Queen Beatrix chair as well as Director of the Institute of European Studies and Director of Dutch Studies.